-Party or relevant jurisdiction European Union - France Title of project Evolution of biological characteristics in Atlantic salmon from all the Armorican massif rivers (Brittany and Low-Normandy, France) Objective of research project Relationships between the cumulative effects of climate warming and other anthropogenic stresses and changes in biological features in populations in the southern part of the European distribution range of the species.
+Party or relevant European Union - France jurisdiction Evolution of highering characteristics in Atlantic column from all the Title of project Evolution of biological characteristics in Atlantic salmon from all the Armorican massif rivers (Brittany and Low-Normandy, France) Objective of research project Relationships between the cumulative effects of climate warming and other anthropogenic stresses and changes in biological features in populations in the southern part of the European distribution range of the species.
 Brief description of research project This project focused on the analysis of biological data (biometric and demographic) from rod catches and other information (catches by trapping, dead fish, etc.) to identify the biological changes in salmon populations.
 A long-term data series (biological and catches statistics) since the beginning of the 1970's (more than 30 years) is available for all the Armorican massif rivers.
 Furthermore, the sampling effort has been improving in space and time since 1987 with the obligatory registration of salmon catches and an extension of the fishing season towards the summer and autumn periods.
 Moreover, we have a lot of additional information from smolt and adult trapping on two index rivers, the Oir River in Low-Normandy and the Scorff River in Brittany.
 At the same time, a climatological and freshwater quality time series (temperature and rainfall mainly) might be analysed.
 The joint analysis of the different data series might allow better understanding of the natural and anthropogenic factors responsible for the biological changes in Atlantic salmon stocks.
-The project was operated jointly by the National Institute for Agronomical Research (INRA) and the Conseil supérieur de la pêche (CSP).
+The project was operated jointly by the National Institute for Agronomical Research (INRA) and the National Council on Water and Aquatic Environments (ONEMA).
 Dates during which research took place 1972 - 2005 Area in which research took place All salmon rivers in the Armorican Massif (about 25-30).
 Estimated number and weight of salmon retained No fish are retained; all fish come from the rod fishery and all individuals trapped are released.
-Resources Estimated cost of the research project Details of the full economic costs of each study are requested, including staff costs, equipment and overheads.
-N/A, part of a larger long-term monitoring programme Number of participating scientists 2 scientists + 2 technicians Name of coordinating scientist in charge of project Dr Jean-Luc Baglinière Details of research vessels, e.g. name, registration, call sign and N/A
+ResourcesEstimated cost of the N/A, part of a larger long-term monitoring programme research project Number of participating scientists 2 scientists + 2 technicians Name of coordinating scientist in charge of project Dr Jean-Luc Baglinière Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment used Adult and smolt counting fence, juveniles survey by electrofishing Details of any collaborating countries None